-Every year a number of girls go on to study geology at University.
+Every year a number of girls go on to study geology at University

-Girls have gone on to study Medicine from this course and it is regarded as a science A Level by the Russell group universities.
+Girls have gone on to study Medicine from this course and it is regarded as a science A-Level by the Russell group universities.

 You will learn how to create new computer programs that solve real world problems.
-The course will equip you with programming skills, and develop your understanding of a range of technologies and related topics including networks, databases and 'big data'.
+The course will enable you to gain practical programming skills, develop your understanding of a range of technologies and related topics including networks, databases and 'big data'.